riboviz/riboviz/docs/user/run-on-eddie.md

 This page describes how you can run **RiboViz** on [Eddie](https://www.ed.ac.uk/information-services/research-support/research-computing/ecdf/high-performance-computing), The University of Edinburgh ECDF Linux Compute Cluster.

 **Note:** This information is for University of Edinburgh users only.
+However, these guidelines may be useful for running **RiboViz** in other HPC systems.

 The Eddie service documentation is on the University of Edinburgh [wiki](https://www.wiki.ed.ac.uk/display/ResearchServices/Eddie),

-These guidelines may be useful for running **RiboViz** in other HPC systems.

 All Python and R packages required to run **RiboViz** have been installed in `/exports/csce/eddie/biology/groups/wallace_rna` on Eddie